-Of those with known exposures, 50% had community exposures, 14% had travel-related exposures, and 14% had household-related exposures.
+Of those with known exposures, most Carson City residents had a community and household related exposure.
 The graph shows more information on Carson City exposures (Graph 5).
 Just as above, exposure questions are independent, meaning an individual can answer "yes" to more than one exposure type.

-CCHHS's COVID-19 Epidemiologist is working closely with the state and the facilities to track the transmission and ensure mitigation efforts are in place.
+CCHHS's COVID-19 team is working closely with the state and the facilities to track the transmission and ensure mitigation efforts are in place.
 Transmission trends are challenging to track or predict.